There are three things I remember vividly about the Alfasud Ti I owned back in the early 1980s – rust, rust and more rust.

-Out on the road, the Sud was, quite simply, a delight: zippy and responsive with great all-round handling, great stopping power and a super-slick 5-speed gearbox.
+Out on the road, the Sud was, quite simply a delight; zippy and responsive with great all-round handling, great stopping power and a super-slick five-speed gearbox.

 Despite its front-wheel-drive layout, the car, with its rack-and-pinion steering, had excellent turn-in characteristics and you had to push stupidly hard to bring on much understeer.